kfogel/mailaprop/README.md

 **Reloading the completion database:**

-If you rebuild your completion database while Emacs is running, you can reload it by running `M-x mailaprop-reload-addresses` interactively.
-Note that this will clear all memoizations; mailaprop will be starting from scratch again, so it may be slow for a while.
+If you rebuild your autofill database while Emacs is running, you can reload it by running `M-x mailaprop-reload-addresses` interactively.
-(This is fixable; I just haven't fixed it yet.)
+The memoization cache will be rebuilt along with the raw addresses, so you won't lose any speed.

 **TODO: Document about mail buffer being in company-mode.
 Or fix that.**